goreleaser/goreleaser/www/docs/customization/sign.md

       - foo
       - bar

-    # Stdin data template to be given to the signature command as stdin.
+    # Stdin data to be given to the signature command as stdin.
+    #
+    # Templates: allowed
     stdin: '{{ .Env.GPG_PASSWORD }}'

     # StdinFile file to be given to the signature command as stdin.